GandhiCloudLab/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

-# Tekton pipeline scripts for TA generated Liberty Artifacts
+# Installing Tekton Pipeline for Transformation Advisor generated Liberty Artifacts

-Transformation Advisor generates migration artificats with the liberty operator.
+TA generates migration artifacts (`liberty operator manifest files`, `dockerfile`, pom.xml and etc) to deploy the assessed app in Kubernetes platform.

-The objective of this Tekton pipeline is to build the docker image for the TA generated artifacts and deploy the app in RedHat Openshift.
+Using Tekton, we build docker image with the TA generated artifacts and deploy the app in RedHat Openshift Container Platform.
+To do that the below resources are created and available in this repo.
+1. Pipeline
+2. Task
+3. Secret
+4. ServiceAccount
+5. ClusterRole

-So this pipeline is fully customized for TA generated Liberty artifacts.
+Here `Task` contains steps to create docker image and push it to Docker Registry and deploy in Openshift.
+These resources are fully customized for TA generated Liberty artifacts.

+These resources are installed in Openshift as a Tekton pipeline.

-The pipleine is made in generic way so that it can used by any number of apps (TA generated).
+Then webhook in the Tekton to be created to link this Pipeline with the GIT repo installed pipeline can be used to deploy any number of apps (TA generated).

+Then this Tekton pipeline can be associated in every webhook that we create in Tekton.

+Lets install the pipeline and understand its resources.

 ## Prerequisites

-* Cloud Pak for Applications v4.0 installed on Openshift cluster v4.2
+* Cloud Pak for Applications v4.x installed on Openshift cluster v4.2 (make sure that Tekton is installed)
-* Tekton pipeline installed
 * oc CLI

 ## Installing Tekton pipeline `ta-liberty-pipeline`